-Following changes to the Canada Business Corporations Act effective in 2022, Shareholders may now vote for or against each Director nominee, with the result that the Majority Voting Policy is redundant.
+Following changes to the Canada Business Corporations Act effective in 2022, Shareholders may now vote for or against each Director nominee, with the result that the Company's previously adopted Majority Voting Policy became redundant.
 On the recommendation of the Compensation Committee, the Board repealed the Majority Voting Policy at its meeting in March 2023.
-Any Director nominee who does not obtain a majority vote is not re-elected or elected, as the case may be.
+Any Director nominee who does not obtain a majority vote is not reelected or elected, as the case may be.